A11en0/InfoManageSystem/readme.md

 # Description
-A information management system for college to maintain the student basicinfo.
+An information management system for college to maintain the student's basic information.

 # Environments
 - Tech Stack: Python + Django